101 Ways To Get More Customers Online

-If someone is looking for “Social Media Marketing” for example, it’s best to send them to a dedicated landing page that is built specifically around that particular service.
+If someone is looking for “Social Media Marketing”, for example, it’s best to send them to a dedicated landing page explicitly built around that particular service.
 That way, you have a better chance of selling to them now that you’re only pitching the one service.

 84. Reduce Your Form Fields

 People are fickle when it comes to filling out online forms.
 The more information people have to fill out, the less likely they’ll complete the form.

 Minimise the chances of this happening by only collecting the information you need and nothing more.
 If you’re offering an eBook, it’s likely you only need an email address, whereas if someone is booking a consultation, you will want their name and phone number as a minimum.

 85. Add Clear Call to Actions

 Your audience isn’t minded readers.
 You need to tell them precisely what you want them to do.
 If you want someone to book a consultation, you need to be clear about it and tell them exactly how they can do it.

 Different pages will convert traffic at different rates.
 By testing two web pages against each other, you can determine what page is the most effective at turning your traffic into paying clients.

 87. Test Your Website On Your Target Audience

 Getting people to use your website while they relay back their experience can give you a wealth of knowledge.
 You can uncover what pain points they’re experiencing and where the bottlenecks are on your website.